Table of Contents

 Sabalan Mountain which is 4811 meters, is the third-highest and the most extended volcano between Iran’s mountains in Ardabil province.
 Thermal and mineral springs are attracting local people as much as visitors.

-Takht-e Soleyman means Solomon’s Throne (seat).
+Mount Takht-e Suleyman, also known as the Throne of Solomon, has captivated the hearts of adventurers, nature enthusiasts, and history buffs alike.
 According to local legends, Solomon asked Belgheis (It is an old name for girls in Iran) to marry him.
 Belgheis said that Solomon should build the tallest castle in the coldest region for her to accept becoming her wife.
 Solomon, who could speak to animals asked them to go and search for the coldest spot.

-Azad Kuh with 4375 meters height is a giant rocky summit that rises from the south of central Alborz Mountains.
-The eastern, northern and western slopes of Azad Kuh are made of steep rocks with more than 500 meters tall.
+Azad Kuh at 4375 meters in height is a giant rocky summit that rises from the south of central Alborz Mountains.
+The eastern, northern, and western slopes of Azad Kuh are made of steep rocks with more than 500 meters tall.
 In summer, the weather is generally clear, and isolated thunderstorms do occur.
 At the weekends you can see so many climbers that are going to Azadkuh.
-Therefore, if you are interested to enjoy the scenery besides experiencing climbing you can join them easily.
+Therefore, if you are interested in enjoying the scenery besides experiencing climbing you can join them easily.

 This mountain is important in Iranian culture because it is somehow the home of Bakhtiari nomads.
 Iran is the main source of nomads in the world.
 Bakhtiari Nomad passes winters in the plains of eastern Khuzestan and summer in the western parts of Chaharmahal and Bakhtiari.

 These people with their special traditions and lifestyles are one of the most remarkable attractions of this region.
-Ethical life and special traditions could be spectacular tourists and foreign and even domestic visitors.
-It is considered to be the most difficult nomadic way of the country.
+Ethical life and special traditions could be spectacular to tourists and foreign and even domestic visitors.
+It is considered to be the most difficult nomadic way in the country.